Destinations, Missouri, Travel, USA

 Collage of photos taken during a visit to the American Jazz Museum

 Next, we headed over to Crossroads.
-Lots of shops were closed because it was Sunday, but Raygun was open.
+Many of the shops were closed because it was Sunday, but Raygun was open.
 It bills itself as “The Greatest Store in the Universe” and that might be accurate.
 I picked up one of the few family-friendly postcards they had and a shirt to wear to the gym (no longer available).

 Outside of Raygun, with a mural that says "The Greatest Store in the Universe"

 We then ventured to several small breweries in the area (we never made it to Boulevard, possibly the largest one downtown, but we did have several of their beers while visiting), including Border Brewing Company, Double Shift Brewing, and Torn Label Brewing Company.
-The short walk between the three made this a great way to beat the 90ยฐ heat.
+The short walk between the three made this a great way to beat the 90° heat.

 DAY TWO EVENING

-At this point, we headed back to the hotel to shower and get ready for dinner.
-We didn’t have anything planned but naturally picked barbecue for dinner.
-We took the free streetcar to Fiorella’s Jack Stack BBQ at the Freight House location.
-This BBQ joint was more upscale – and more expensive – than Joe’s from the previous day.
+This BBQ joint was more upscale—and more expensive—than Joe’s from the previous day.
 We ordered a similar meal with ribs and burnt ends but selected baked beans and cheesy corn for our sides.
-Had we not visited Joe’s the previous day, we would probably have classified this meal as “incredible” but it paled in comparison.
+Had we not visited Joe’s the previous day, we would probably have classified this meal as “incredible” but frankly, it paled in comparison.

 A platter of BBQ from Fiorella's Jack Stack BBQ

-Still excited from the Jazz Museum, we sought out live music and ended up at recordBarย in time for the final set from People’s Liberation Big Band.
+Still excited from the Jazz Museum, we sought out live music and ended up at recordBar in time for the final set from People’s Liberation Big Band.
 This was my first experience with experimental jazz, and it was incredible to experience it in one of the genre’s biggest footholds.

 Alyssa and Michael take a photo in the hotel elevator reflection